Exercise Excuse No. 4: 'Exercise Is Boring.'

-So how do you get there?
-First, find an activity you love.
-Think outside the box: try inline skating, dancing, or gardening.
+Find an activity you love.
+Try inline skating, dancing, or gardening.
 Join a sports league.
-Or, if you love music, try ballroom dancing.
-"There's an exercise for everyone," says Recascino.
+Or go dancing.
+"There's an exercise for everyone," Recascino says.
 "It doesn't have to be onerous or unpleasant."

-If it makes exercise more enjoyable for you, it's OK to watch TV or read while you're on the exercise bike or treadmill -- just don't forget to pedal or run.
+If it makes exercise more enjoyable for you, it's OK to watch TV or read while you're on the exercise bike or treadmill, as long as your workout is still challenging.

-And, every once in a while, try something totally new.
-“Mix it up so you don't get bored,” says Brunett.
+Get some friends to go with you, or join a group.
+And every once in a while, try something totally new.
+“Mix it up so you don't get bored,” Brunett says.

 Exercise Excuse No. 5: 'I Just Don't Like to Move.'